zesk/build/docs/tools/git.md

 - `0` - the file was not updated
 - `1` - Environment error
 - `2` - Argument error
-- `3 - --copy` - the file was changed

 #### Environment